Peace Bridge Renovation Buffalo, NY

 While New York State mandates a bridge inspection once every two years, the Peace Bridge is rigorously inspected once annually on top of periodic visual inspections that are performed after every flood, significant seismic activity, or impact event.
 To date, the Peace Bridge is still functioning as intended; however, occasional upkeep will help keep it in great shape for decades to come.

 In 2019 a $100 Million renovation was completed on the Peace Bridge, which included over 600,000 pounds of galvanized steel from Frontier Galvanizing.
-The work included strengthening the current bridge to extend its lifespan, as well as increasing the width of the bridge to include pedestrian walkways and an observation deck.
+The work included strengthening the current bridge to extend its lifespan, adding our rust proof coating, as well as increasing the width of the bridge to include pedestrian walkways and an observation deck.
 Workers also completely replaced the bridge deck, traffic control gantries, railings, and light posts.
-The self-funded project will allow the Peace Bridge to continue its role as a pivotal point on the US-Canada border.
+The self-funded project will allow the Peace Bridge to continue its role as a pivotal point on the US-Canada border, and with our rust proofing, the bridge should last for years to come.